Terms of Business

 7.3 If we are provided with custody of any documents by you or on your behalf, including share registers or constitution documents, those documents will be retained during the course of the Contract (unless their earlier return is requested), at the end of which the file and documents will be returned to you unless separate arrangements have been made.

-7.5 We reserve the right to exercise a lien over any documents and files belonging to you which may be in our possession.
+7.4 We reserve the right to exercise a lien over any documents and files belonging to you which may be in our possession until such time as payment is made.

 8. ELECTRONIC COMMUNICATIONS